chef/kitchen-vcenter/README.md

 - vSphere Hypervisor (aka ESXi) version 6.7.0 or higher
 - VMware Tools installed and running
 - a running source virtual machine (`template` parameter)
+- for Linux, currently only `dhclient` is supported as DHCP client

 Limitations:
 - A new VM is always on the same host because of memory sharing